phronmophobic/blog/markdown/fastleannative.md

 ## C++

-If you are interested in accessing C++ from clojure, you may be interested in [jank](https://jank-lang.org/).
+If you are interested in accessing C++ from Clojure, you may be interested in [jank](https://jank-lang.org/).

 Accessing C++ from the JVM isn't free.
 If a C ABI interface doesn't exist, then one must be created to use C++ functions from the JVM.
 One tool that may help is [javacpp](https://github.com/bytedeco/javacpp).
 If you're lucky, then there may already be a wrapper available in [javacpp-presets](https://github.com/bytedeco/javacpp-presets/).